 As an older millennial, summer camp, sports leagues and a part-time job in high school color my memories of growing up American, and they are also coloring the way I view child-rearing in Spain.
-I am mother to a two-year-old who can scroll though my phone and am expecting my second little boy this summer, so I fully expect to be plunged back into the strange world of teetering between two cultures when it comes to raising children in Spain as an American.
+I am mother to a two-year-old who can scroll though my phone and am expecting my second little boy this summer, so I fully expect to be plunged back into the strange world of teetering between two cultures when it comes to the Spanish way of life and raising children in Spain as an American.

 The differences between parenting in Spain and parenting in the US are stark, and it begins with the fact that Spaniards tend to begin their families later.
 When I got married right as I turned 30, many of my friends back home were already parents or expecting; I was the first of my group of American girlfriends in Spain to have a baby, and many of my Spanish friends aren’t even in serious relationships, let alone thinking about starting families.

 But the differences don’t end there!
-The habits of Spanish parents continue to surprise many expat parents abroad.
+The Spanish way of life and habits of Spanish parents continue to surprise many expat parents abroad.

 Most Spanish families pierce baby girls’ ears while they are a few weeks old or even at the hospital.
 This is most due to the fact that the baby will not remember the pain, but also allows the abuelas in your neighborhood to coo over a newborn without asking the gender.

 Your baby in Spain must be weighed at the same time every week

 As my son grew, I became obsessed with knowing how much weight he had gained each week.
 It became a fun guessing game with my mother-in-law, who would take the bus to my home every Wednesday to weight him at the nearby pharmacy.
 “Remember,” she said after a doctor’s appointment, “that you should always bring him into the pharmacy at the same time on the same day of the week and in the same clothing.
 That way, you get the most accurate reading.”